-This article details the bleed, trim and safe lines found in our InDesign plug-in templates and provides examples of good and bad layout choices regarding those lines.
+This article explains the bleed, trim and safe lines found in our InDesign plug-in templates.
+You'll see examples of good and bad layout choices regarding those lines.

 You'll see three colored lines in each template when using our Blurb Book Creator plug-in for InDesign.

-- RED = Final File Size/Bleed Line.
 Full-bleed images must reach the outermost red bleed line in order to ensure a full bleed without an unwanted white edge.

 The black trim line is an approximation of where the trimming will occur.
 The actual trimming may could occur slightly to either side of the black line.
 Keep important content away from the black trim line.

 AKA the safe line.
 Don't let important content touch or cross the magenta safe line.
 That will ensure it won't be trimmed off.

 1. Correct layout: content doesn't cross the magenta safe line

 Below, the text doesn't cross the magenta safe line.
 There's no risk of the text being cut off.

 Below, the important content (the dog's ears and the bridge towers) doesn't cross the magenta safe line.
 There's no risk of those being trimmed off.

 2. Incorrect layout: content crosses the magenta safe line